 According to Wikipedia: The Valley Railroad, operating under the name Essex Steam Train and Riverboat, is a heritage railroad based in Connecticut on tracks of the Connecticut Valley Railroad, which was founded in 1868.
 The company began operations in 1971 between Deep River and Essex and has since reopened additional parts of the former Connecticut Valley Railroad line.
 It operates the Essex Steam Train and the Essex Clipper Dinner Train.

-Tech Info: Nikon D810, RAW, Nikon 24-70 @ 24mm, 2.8, 1/2000, ISO 64.
+Tech Info: Nikon D810, RAW, Nikon 24-70 @ 36mm, 2.8, 1/100, ISO 10,000.

 #photographyoftrains #bestsoldpicture #JimPearsonPhotography #thevalleyrailroad #steamtrains

-The Valley Railroad Company #40 steams through the early morning sunrise…
+The Valley Railroad Company #40 sits at the depot at Essex, Connecticut

-The Valley Railroad Company #40 steams through the early morning sunrise with a rare mixed freight move out of Essex, Connecticut on October 8th, 2024, as part of a two-day photo charter conducted by Dak Dillion Photography.
+The Valley Railroad Company #40 sits at the depot at Essex, Connecticut as the conductor is surrounded by steam, on the night of October 8th, 2024, during a photo charter conducted by Dak Dillion Photography.

 According to Wikipedia: The Valley Railroad, operating under the name Essex Steam Train and Riverboat, is a heritage railroad based in Connecticut on tracks of the Connecticut Valley Railroad, which was founded in 1868.
 The company began operations in 1971 between Deep River and Essex and has since reopened additional parts of the former Connecticut Valley Railroad line.
 It operates the Essex Steam Train and the Essex Clipper Dinner Train.